Aleksandr Tochilin: Coaching career

-He led PFC Sochi to the Russian Premier League for the first time ever for the 2019–20 season, but was dismissed on 20 November 2019 with 1 point in last 5 league games and the team in last place in the table.
+He led Sochi to the Russian Premier League for the first time ever for the 2019–20 season, but was dismissed on 20 November 2019 with 1 point in last 5 league games and the team in last place in the table.

-In January 2021, he was hired by third-tier PFL club FC Olimp-Dolgoprudny and led them to promotion to the second tier at the end of the 2020–21 season.
+In January 2021, he was hired by third-tier PFL club Olimp-Dolgoprudny and led them to promotion to the second tier at the end of the 2020–21 season.
 He left Olimp-Dolgoprudny after the conclusion of the season.

-On 19 August 2021, he joined second-tier club FC Kuban Krasnodar.
+On 19 August 2021, he joined second-tier club Kuban Krasnodar.
 On 12 October 2021, he left Kuban by mutual consent as the team lost 9 out of 11 games under his helm.

-On 8 February 2022, Tochilin returned to FC Olimp-Dolgoprudny.
+On 8 February 2022, Tochilin returned to Olimp-Dolgoprudny.

+On 17 September 2023, Tochilin was appointed manager of Sochi once again.
+He was dismissed by Sochi on 3 December 2023, with the club in last place in the standings.